stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 `BLUE`.

-Prefix-qualified enumeration name constants are mapped to simpleType restrictions of xsd:QName, for example:
+Prefix-qualified enumeration name constants are mapped to simpleType restrictions of `xsd:QName`, for example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
     enum ns__types { xsd__int, xsd__float };
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-which maps to a simpleType restriction of xsd:QName in the soapcpp2-generated
+which maps to a simpleType restriction of `xsd:QName` in the soapcpp2-generated
 schema:

     <simpleType name="types">